tsgrissom/PotterPlus/ROADMAP.md

 * TODO Review default files
 * TODO Re-balance how the year upgrades work and what they change

+## Data Pack

+* TODO Look through data pack features and plot out more of what to do
+* TODO Finish cleaning out the pack

+**Models**

+* Re-do Harry Potter wand with better proportions
+* Re-do the black base wand to be consistent with the others
+* Wand ticket
+* House scarfs
+* House hats
+* Voldemort's wand
+* Draco Malfoy's wand
+* Lucius Malfoy's wand
+* Narcissa Malfoy's wand
+* Hermione Granger's wand
+* Ron Weasley's wand

+**Features to look into**

+* Can fire be customized in some way with the custom model data feature?
+Different colored flames would be useful.
+* Customizing the UI
+* Moving over to a new icon set/converting existing icon set to use custom model data

 ## Spells

 * TODO Make sure all spells have sounds